 Plagiarism occurs any time that you use someone else's ideas

-you get help on any part of your assignment you should acknowledge this
+all.)
+If you get help on any part of your assignment you

 What to do:

-We strongly suggest you get each item of the below working in order
+We strongly suggest you get each item of the below working in the

-that you can pass the coursework without ever building a bot, and you
+can pass the coursework without ever building a bot, and you can get

 - Create a class Map that:

-- Stores the map information in a 2D array.
+- Stores the map information in a 2D array (int or char).

 - Create a class GameLogic that: